A Breakdown of the Most Popular IF Variations

 This is a style of fasting I tend to use when I get very busy and have to train in the evenings.

 Also, I use this pretty much any day when I have to go out to a large social dinner and am not going to be watching my diet.
 For example, if I am going out on a Friday night, I might make my least meal Thursday at 8pm.
 Then, at dinner Friday, I’ll get to eat a lot of food, perhaps enjoy dessert, and be fine, even if I go out after and eat again.

-More than anything else, I frequently finding myself referring people to Pilon’s book as a an IF primer, and a good resource for understanding a lot of the science behind why fasting work, and I’ll make that recommendation here: check out Brad’s site and book for more info.
+More than anything else, I frequently find myself referring people to Pilon’s book as an IF primer, and a good resource for understanding a lot of the science behind why fasting works, and I’ll make that recommendation here: check out Brad’s site and book for more info.